libjpeg-turbo/buildscripts/README.md

 Build Environment: OS X
 -----------------------

-OS X 10.8 (Mountain Lion) or later required
+OS X 10.10.5 (Yosemite) or later required

 CMake should be installed somewhere in the `PATH`.
 The version in MacPorts (<http://www.MacPorts.org>) works, or just install the CMake application from